 I then made two short stainless wire strops with thimbles and snap shackles and attached them to the ends of the davits.
 These are for hooking on the dinghy attachment rings as a second safety measure when the dinghy is fully hoisted.
 The winch line can then be backed off slightly to take the strain of lines.
 I also fitted an additional snap shackle on a longer line to the davit supporting the stern of the dinghy.
 This enables the dinghy to be angled lower, so any rain water runs out the rear scupper drain.

-Being open to the elements on the stern of my boat I'm sure the winch would not have looked good for very long, so I built a nice teak box with removable lid to encase it.
+I'm sure the winch would not have looked good for very long, being open to the elements on the stern of Britannia, so I built a nice teak box with removable lid to encase it.
 This has slots in the side for the lifting lines to pass through.

 So that's another job the wife can do on her own, and it always attracts onlookers and fellow yachtsmen whenever we use it.
 Apart from the winch, the only material cost was electrical cable, the lifting line, a small aluminum plate, pulleys and eye straps.
 Total cost, about $250.00, and worth every penny.